 Since the drive from Rome to Milan can take seven hours, taking the train instead is definitely the fastest option.
-Plus, it's far more relaxing, as you can spend your three hours reading or napping as opposed to navigating Italian highways.
+It is also the more relaxing option, seeing as you can spend your journey reading or napping as opposed to navigating Italian highways.

 Frequent Trains from Rome to Milan

 From Roma Termini, the high-speed Alta Velocità (AV) trains operated by Trenitalia leave for Milan's Centrale station 2-3 times each hour during most of the day on weekdays.
-There are more than 80 trains every day departing the Italian capital for Milan.
-The first trains leave Rome at 6 a.m., the last at 8:20 p.m.
+There are more than 80 trains departing the Italian capital for Milan everyday.
+The first trains leave Rome at 6 a.m. and the last at 8:20 p.m.

-The AV trains can cover the 360-mile (579-km) distance in less than three hours—the quickest trains make the trip in 2 hours 55 minutes—though even on some high-speed trains it can take 3.5 hours to get from Rome to Milan.
+The AV trains can cover the 360-mile (579-km) distance in less than three hours.
+The quickest trains make the trip in 2 hours and 55 minutes, although even on some high-speed trains it can take 3.5 hours to get from Rome to Milan.
 Ticket prices range from $28-124.